Excelling at Customer Centricity, the ECC Programme

 Mia Touzin Leffler´s earlier career was in the industry, as head of management development and training with Sheraton EAME & South Asia and prior to that as Human Resources Manager, Holiday Inns Europe.
 This was followed by a period as independent with quite large, long-term projects around work method changes, service concepts and sales training programs for Disney Paris, the Europcar – Perot Systems partnership and Air Miles before landing in academia with three children tagging along.
 Mia grew up in Gothenburg, Sweden, is married to a Frenchman and has spent her adult life based in England, France, Switzerland, Germany and in Australia.

 Mia will be present in London, both in the capacity as lecturer and Executive Coach.
 See here.

-For partakers interested in proceeding with the program within own organisation HSMAI Region Europe has prepared four company-internal workshops based on the four Service Pledge modules, including guidance and follow-up between gatherings, workbook, access to online store of knowledge with international examples and company case, facilitated by an HSMAI Executive Coach.
+For partakers interested in proceeding with the program within own organisation HSMAI Region Europe has prepared four company-internal workshops based on the four ECC Programme modules, including guidance and follow-up between gatherings, workbook, access to online store of knowledge with international examples and company case, facilitated by an HSMAI Executive Coach.
 Coach certification within own organisation is yet an option.

 For more information and application please contact Linda M. Ramberg, firstname.lastname@example.org

 Mike Leven is one of the most prominent US hotel icons, but it is his warmth, wisdom, humility and commitment to leadership and customer service which is quite unique, and the way he works to improve and empower those around him makes him really stand out.
 Mike Leven has been working internationally throughout his entire career.
 He is a person who is up-to-date in most areas, including philosophy, psychology and politics, and has experienced a lot of challenges.